Vonage/vbc-developer/_documentation/en/vonage-integration-platform/code-snippets/call/put-call-on-hold.md

 # Put call on hold

-This example shows you how to put a call on hold
+This example demonstrates how to put a call on hold.

 Replace the following placeholder value in the sample code: